soloboan/imputation/README.md

 ./FImajor.sh help

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-##### Running the FIminor.sh script to undertake MINOR imputation with FIMPUTE
+### Running the FIminor.sh script to undertake MINOR imputation with FIMPUTE
-* 5 Arguments are needed to run FIminor.sh script
+* 6 Arguments are needed to run FIminor.sh script
 Arguments
  1. Reference file (The file should be a PLINK binary file with alleles coded as 11, 12, 22)
  2. output name of Reference file
  3. Output name of final file after imputation
  4. Output genotype format (either plink or genotypes format)
+ 5. Allelecode
- 5. Pedigree information (Optional -- with Progeny, Sire, Dam, Sex)
+ 6. Pedigree information (Optional -- with Progeny, Sire, Dam, Sex)
 The final out is a plink binary file with its prefix as argument and _imp

-##### Running FImajor.sh script to undertake MAJOR imputation with FIMPUTE
+### Running FImajor.sh script to undertake MAJOR imputation with FIMPUTE
-* 8 Arguments are needed to run FImajor.sh script
+* 9 Arguments are needed to run FImajor.sh script
 Arguments
  1. Reference file (The file should be a PLINK binary file with alleles coded as 11, 12, 22)
  2. output name of Reference file